Hugh Skinner

-Hugh William Skinner (born 6 January 1985) is an English actor.
-He is best known for starring in sitcoms W1A (2014–2017) and The Windsors (2016–present), and his appearances in musical films Les Misérables (2012) and Mamma Mia!
+Hugh Skinner is an English actor.
+He is best known for starring in sitcoms W1A (2014–2017) and The Windsors (2016–2023), and his appearances in musical films Les Misérables (2012) and Mamma Mia!
 Here We Go Again (2018).

-Early life
+Early life and education

-Skinner grew up in London and Tunbridge Wells, and attended Eastbourne College from 1998 to 2003.
-He lived in Perth, Australia, for a year at age four.
+Hugh Skinner grew up in London, Tunbridge Wells, and Eastbourne.
+He lived in Perth, Australia, for a year at age 4.

+He attended Eastbourne College from 1998 to 2003.
 He graduated from the London Academy of Music and Dramatic Art in 2006.

 Career

 Early work (2007–2015)

 Skinner's first professional acting role was in the English Touring Theatre's 2007 production of French Without Tears.
 In addition to his work on stage, he played supporting roles in the BBC series Tess of the D'Urbervilles as Felix Clare in 2008, and Any Human Heart as Lionel in 2010.
 He also played the role of Joly, one of the student revolutionaries, in the 2012 film of Les Misérables.

 In the autumn of 2013, Skinner played the role of Luis Carruthers, a closeted gay man who is in love with the show's protagonist, Patrick Bateman, in the world premiere of American Psycho at the Almeida Theatre.
 He also appeared on the London cast album, which was released in 2016.
 While performing in American Psycho, he began filming the first series of the comedy W1A, playing the role of Will Humphries, an inept yet endearing intern at the BBC.
 The first series was released in 2014, with subsequent series airing on BBC2 in 2015 and 2017.

 Skinner played the role of Dr. Barnaby Ford in the BBC series Our Zoo.
 He also appeared at the Theatre Royal, Bath as Camille in Helen Edmundson's adaptation of Thérèse Raquin, and as Yepikhodov in Simon Stephens' new translation of The Cherry Orchard at the Young Vic.
 He returned to the Young Vic in the summer of 2015 to play dual roles in Nick Gill's adaptation of The Trial.
 In the autumn of 2015, it was announced that he had been cast as Unwin Trevaunance, an aspiring Member of Parliament, in the second series of the BBC production of Poldark, which aired in 2016.